 You should also keep all of your receipts for at least three years so you have evidence of your business expenses if you get audited.
 I keep all of my receipts for the year in a big expandable file folder, but you may prefer to scan them into your computer or upload them to your accounting software.
 Whatever system you use, make sure you stick to it and stay consistent.

 Working for yourself means that you don’t have an employer handing over money to cover your taxes to the government.
 You’re solely responsible for your taxes, so you need to become a better bookkeeper to make sure you can afford to cover them.

 Whenever you get a payment, you should set aside a portion of it for taxes.
 Ideally, you should keep it in a separate bank account so you won’t be tempted to spend it.
 I reserve about 25% of my income for taxes, but some self-employed people save 30%.

 Although that may seem high, remember that freelancers have to pay the combined employer and employee amount of Social Security and Medicare taxes.

 You also need to make sure that you’re keeping up with your quarterly estimated tax payments.
 The deadlines usually fall on April 15th, June 15th, September 15th, and January 15th.
 If one of the dates is a legal holiday or a weekend, the deadline shifts to the next business day.

 You can use Form 1040-ES to calculate how much you owe so you can send in the right amount of money to the IRS.
-If you underestimate your quarterly payments, you may have to pay a penalty.
+If you underestimate your quarterly payments, you may have to pay penalties.
 Since accuracy is so important, I usually have an accountant help me with this step.

 Separate Your Accounts

-It makes tracking your expenses a lot easier if you have one account for personal purchases and another one for business transactions.
+It makes tracking your expenses a lot easier if you have one account for personal purchases and another for business transactions.
 Many banks won’t even charge you a monthly fee for your business bank account if you keep enough money in it, so getting one is a no-brainer.